Ski jumping: Major competitions

-All major ski jumping competitions are organized by the International Ski Federation.
+All major ski jumping competitions are organised by the International Ski Federation.

 The large hill ski jumping event was included at the Winter Olympic Games for the first time in 1924, and has been contested at every Winter Olympics since then.
 The normal hill event was added in 1964.
 Since 1992, the normal hill event is contested at the K-90 size hill; previously, it was contested at the K-60 hill.
 Women's debuted at the Winter Olympics in 2014.

 The FIS Ski Jumping World Cup has been contested since the 1979–80 season.
 It runs between November and March every season, and consists of 25–30 competitions at most prestigious hills across Europe, United States and Japan.
 Competitors are awarded a fixed number of points in each event according to their ranking, and the overall winner is the one with most accumulated points.
 FIS Ski Flying World Cup is contested as a sub-event of the World Cup, and competitors collect only the points scored at ski flying hills from the calendar.

 The ski jumping at the FIS Nordic World Ski Championships was first contested in 1925.
 The team event was introduced in 1982, while the women's event was first held in 2009.

 The FIS Ski Flying World Championships was first contested in 1972 in Planica.

 The Four Hills Tournament has been contested since the 1952–53 season.
 It is contested around the New Year's Day at four venues – two in Germany (Oberstdorf and Garmisch-Partenkirchen) and two in Austria (Innsbruck and Bischofshofen), which are also scored for the World Cup.
 Those events are traditionally held in a slightly different format than other World Cup events (first round is held as a knockout event between 25 pairs of jumpers), and the overall winner is determined by adding up individual scores from every jump.

 Other competitions organised by the International Ski Federation include the FIS Ski Jumping Grand Prix (held in summer), Continental Cup, FIS Cup, FIS Race, and Alpen Cup.

 Women's participation

-In January 1863 in Trysil, Norway, at that time 16 years old Norwegian Ingrid Olsdatter Vestby, became the first-ever known female ski jumper, who participated in the competition.
+In January 1863 in Trysil Municipality, Norway, at that time 16 years old Norwegian Ingrid Olsdatter Vestby, became the first-ever known female ski jumper, who participated in the competition.
 Her distance is not recorded.

 Women began competing at the high level since the 2004–05 Continental Cup season.
-International Ski Federation organized three women's team events in this competition and so far the only team events in history of women's ski jumping.
+International Ski Federation organised three women's team events in this competition.

 Women's made a premiere FIS Nordic World Ski Championships performance in 2009 in Liberec.
 American ski jumper Lindsey Van became the first world champion.